Government Efficiency Summit 2026 Banner

 Is Your Organization Ready for Change?

 With changes coming in 2026 at the federal level, the current fiscal landscape will shift more responsibility to state and local governments.
 Unlike short term budget challenges in the past, major changes in federal funding signal the need to make fundamental changes to how state and local governments spend money.
-While leaders can drive change, it is often the ability to change culture, shift thinking, and move everyone away from of the ‘this is the way we have always done it’ mindset.
+While leaders can drive change, it is often the ability to change culture, shift thinking, and move everyone away from ‘this is the way we have always done it’ mindset.
 This open discussion will brainstorm the challenges state and local government leaders are facing and highlight the practical steps they are taking to help their organizations move into the future.

 Jed Herrmann, Senior Fellow, Center for Digital Government